For online business lenders, 2016 was a rough year.

 I have a different view.

-Fintech loan originations will surge in 2017.
+Fintech loan originations will continue to surge

 While some lenders stumbled in 2016, I see borrower demand continuing to be strong.
 Here’s one prediction: Expect a record year in originations.